-The Abdul Latif Jameel Corporate Headquarters building in Jeddah was envisaged as an open-plan, social office that is expected to house 2 300 staff.
+The Abdul Latif Jameel Corporate Headquarters building in Jeddah was envisaged as an open-plan, social office to house 2 300 staff.

 According to architect Andrew Bromberg of Aedas, the client’s vision was for the facility to provide various social interaction zones through a bright, open, and flexible layout.
 Such designs are uncommon in Saudi Arabia, where intense heat means that building designs are dictated by the need for thermal comfort, rather than space or brightness.